Human Rights Policy

 No harsh or inhumane treatment

 The safety and security of employees at our facilities are key priorities.
-We prohibit the physical abuse and harassment of employees, as well as the threat of either.
+We prohibit harsh and inhumane treatment including abuse and harassment of employees (e.g. sexual abuse or harassment, corporal punishment, mental or physical coercion or verbal abuse) as well as the threat of any such treatment.

 Reporting and transparency